Sinusitis Specialist in Williamson County, TX

 Do you experience sinus headaches, congestion or facial pressure?
-You may be a perfect candidate for Balloon Sinuplasty sinus surgery.
+If so, you may be a perfect candidate for Balloon Sinuplasty sinus surgery to fix chronic sinusitis.
 Take our survey to find out!

-If you suffer from any of the above symptoms in Williamson County, Texas contact Georgetown ENT near Round Rock.
+If you suffer from any of the below sinusitis symptoms in Williamson County, Texas contact Georgetown ENT near Round Rock TX.
 Our Otoloaryngologist (ENT Specialist), Dr. Scott Franklin specializes in minimally invasive Balloon Sinuplasty to treat sinusitis.
 For appointments at Georgetown ENT, call (512) 869-0604

 Sinusitis affects 37 million people in the U.S. each year, making it one of the most common health problems.1 Sinusitis is more prevalent than heart disease or asthma, and it has a greater impact on quality of life than chronic back pain or congestive heart failure.2 Symptoms may significantly affect people physically, functionally, and emotionally.